rhodey/IPFS-boot/README.md

 It is intended that you share the source of your fork of IPFS-boot and IPFS-boot-react or IPFS-boot-choo.
 The sources allow users to build and see the IPFS CID (a hash) you publish is the same as what they get from source.
 The CID of IPFS-boot will be the URL of your app, the CID of each version of your app goes in versions.json, and the bootloader reads this file.

 The bootloader only gets published once but your app updates can include CSS which styles the bootloader.
-This all actually works, give it a try.
+This all actually works, and it works offline(!), give it a try.

 ## Build
 The aim is reproducible builds so docker is involved